emilyahsu/nyt-search-engine/README.md

 The following **extensions** are implemented:

 * [x] User can load a specific article in a WebView within the app
+* [x] Onboarding screen only appears for first visit, status stored in AsyncStorage
+* [x] Multi-screen navigation using StackNavigator

 ## Video Walkthrough